avinor/terraform-azurerm-kubernetes/README.md

 For use with multiple node pools [enable this feature](https://docs.microsoft.com/en-us/azure/aks/use-multiple-node-pools) before creating cluster.

+### Pod Security Policy

+When turning on pod security policy the [feature first has to be enabled](https://docs.microsoft.com/en-us/azure/aks/use-pod-security-policies).
+It is **recommended** to enable this feature and by default it will be turned on.
+No policies will be deployed so by default it will fail to run pods as they do not have any privileges.

 ## Roles

 This module will assign the required roles for cluster.
 These are based on the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal).
 The variables `container_registries` and `storage_contributor` can be used to grant it access to container registries and storage accounts.

 If cluster needs to manage some Managed Identities that can be done by using the input variable `managed_identities`.
 The AKS service principal will be granted `Managed Identity Operator` role to those identities.

+## Service accounts

+Using the `service_accounts` variable it is possible to create some default service accounts.
+For instance to create a service account with `cluster_admin` role that can be used in CI / CI pipelines.
+It is not recommended to use the admin credentials as they cannot be revoked later.